ctrlShiftBryan/rr-7-starter/README.md

 │   └── server/    # Server-side code
 ```

+## CI/CD

+This project uses GitHub Actions for Continuous Integration (CI).
+The workflow is defined in `.github/workflows/ci.yml` and runs on every push and pull request to any branch.

+The CI pipeline consists of the following jobs:

+1.  **Setup:** Installs dependencies using `bun install --frozen-lockfile`.
+This job runs first.
+2.  **Parallel Checks (depend on Setup):**
+    *   `build`: Runs `bun run build` to ensure the project builds successfully.
+    *   `typecheck`: Runs `bun run typecheck` to perform static type checking with TypeScript.
+    *   `lint`: Runs `bun run lint` to check code style and quality using ESLint.
+    *   `format_check`: Runs `bun run format:check` to verify code formatting with Prettier.
+3.  **Docker Build (depends on all checks):**
+    *   `docker_build`: If all the previous checks pass, this job builds a Docker image using the project's `Dockerfile`.
+    *   It uses `docker/metadata-action` to automatically generate relevant tags (based on branch, tag, or commit SHA) and labels for the Docker image.
+    *   Currently, it only *builds* the image (`push: false`) and does not push it to a registry.

+This setup ensures that code is automatically checked for build errors, type errors, linting issues, and formatting consistency before potentially being deployed.
+The final Docker build step confirms that the application can be successfully containerized.

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.